fernandoPalluzzi/SEMgraph/README.md

 ## Installation

-The development version of SEMgraph can be installed from CRAN:
+The development version of SEMgraph can be installed from GitHub, using devtools R library:

 ```{r, eval = FALSE}
 devtools::install_github("fernandoPalluzzi/SEMgraph")